oroinc/documentation/user_guide/activities/calendar_events/activities_events_actions.rst

 Reschedule a Calendar Event
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can change the assigned time frame during the :ref:`editing of the calendar event <doc-activities-events-actions-edit-detailed>`, but you can also change in directly in the calendar.
+You can change the assigned time frame during the :ref:`editing of the calendar event <doc-activities-events-actions-edit-detailed>`, but you can also change it directly in the calendar.

 .. important:: By default, you can edit only those events that you own.